kenhkan/ng-musical-brunch/README.md

 ### App file structure

 There is no convention here.
-Scripts, styles, and markups recognized by Harp are compiled and automatically included when `grunt watch` is running.
+Scripts, styles, and markups recognized by Harp are compiled and automatically included when `grunt` is running.
 Anything else is treated as assets and are transferred as-is for your deployment.

-The file `_main.ejs` is automatically managed to include references to compiled scripts and styles.
+The file `_main.ejs` is used to build the references to compiled scripts and styles.
 Do *not* save a user markup file to that filename.
 This is a layout file that is automatically applied on the `404.html` file.

 The directory `vendor/` is reserved for third-party code that is managed by Bower.
 Your app directory could look something like:

-    src/vendor -> Reserved for third-party code
+    app/vendor -> Reserved for third-party code
-    src/_main.ejs -> Automatically managed
+    app/_main.ejs -> Automatically managed
-    src/404.jade -> Entry point
-    src/partials/login.jade -> A partial included either by Harp partial mechanism or by Angular.js' ui-route.
+    app/404.jade -> The entry point. `ngInclude` other views here app/partials/login.jade -> A partial included either by Harp partial mechanism or by Angular.js' ui-route.
 It is copied on compilation if not hidden.
-    src/images/logo.png -> This is automatically copied on compilation if not hidden.
+    app/images/logo.png -> This is automatically copied on compilation if not hidden.
     ...

 ### `main`

 The file `main.js` is always included in the `<HEAD>` first.
-You should always initialize your module there. `app.js` is by convention there to house the controller code for `AppController`, which is declared at `<HTML>`.
+You should always initialize your module there. `application.js` is there to house the controller code for `ApplicationController`, which is declared at `<HTML>`.

 ### HTML5 Mode

 There is notably no index page but a 404 page.
-Modern webservers should always return `/404.html` without showing it as such (i.e. no redirection).
+Modern webservers should always return `/404.html` without showing it as such (i.e. no redirection) when a requested file isn't found.
 This plays nicely with Angular.js' HTML5 which requires all requests to non-existing path to return the application page.
 Do not name any file `index` to avoid the webserver serving sub-views.
 See Angular.js' [HTML mode](http://docs.angularjs.org/guide/dev_guide.services.$location).